oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/docs/userguide.md

 - `alpha` - this mode provides the ability to write individual letters, numbers, and punctuation
 - `pause` - in this mode no commands are processed (convenient if afk).

 In each mode certain keywords are linked to certain actions.
 To switch between modes, simply say `command`, `mouse`, `text`, or `alpha`.
 Say `pause` once to pause.
-Say `pause` again to restart back in the `command` state.
-When you restart the mode/state will be the same as when you first paused.
-These keywords are reserved to switch between modes.
+Say `time to work` to restart back in the `command` state.

+NOTE: Make sure to either pause or stop Sidekick when not in use.

 My recommended method for controlling the mouse is to use the `grid` command to navigate to the general area of the screen and then the `mouse` mode or cardinal directions commands to get the mouse to the precise location.